brunoborges/toml-schema/README.md

 Arrays can be defined by mixing the following properties:

- - arraytype: the type of the value in the array (e.g. string).
+ - `arraytype`: the type of the value in the array (e.g. string).
- - min: the minimum length of the array (e.g. no less than 2 elements).
+ - `minlength`: the minimum length of the array (e.g. no less than 2 elements).
- - max: the maximum length of the array (e.g. no more than 2 elements).
+ - `maxlength`: the maximum length of the array (e.g. no more than 2 elements).
- - minvalue: the minimum value of the array (e.g. 80).
+ - `minvalue`: the minimum value of the array (e.g. 80).
- - maxvalue: the maximum value of the array (e.g. 8080).
+ - `maxvalue`: the maximum value of the array (e.g. 8080).
- - allowedvalues: enumeration of possible values.
+ - `allowedvalues`: enumeration of possible values.

 Example for schema definition: